-The HLGE group owns an investment property known as Wisma LKN in Johor Bahru, Malaysia.
+The HLGE group owned an investment property known as Wisma LKN in Johor Bahru, Malaysia which was disposed of in 2011 pursuant to a sale and purchase agreement entered into on July 8, 2011.

 Hospitality operations

 The HLGE group, through its joint venture companies, owns hotels in Shanghai, PRC, and Cameron Highlands, Malaysia, and a Copthorne hotel in Qingdao, PRC.
 The HLGE group also owns a serviced apartment building in Shanghai.
 It also manages, among other things, these hotels in Qingdao, PRC, and Cameron Highlands, Malaysia.
 A more detailed description of the various hotel properties is set out below: